cresset-template/cresset/README.md

 may simply be impossible to build because of issues in the underlying source code.

 4. Translations into other languages and updates to existing translations are welcome.
-Please create a separate `LANG.README.md` file and request a PR.
+Please create a separate `LANG.README.md` file and make a Pull Request.